Pawi16/odin-landing-page/README.md

 # odin-landing-page

-dog-image by Julian on Unsplash header text from bohemian rhapsody
+dog-image by Julian on Unsplash hero text from bohemian rhapsody bird-image by Abhinav Arya on Unsplash bear-image by Unma Desai on Unsplash pig-image by Nikola Vu on Unsplash koala-image by Jordan Whitt on Unsplash doginfo by Irena Carpaccio on Unsplash